-Specifically, related to FERC's September 17, 2019 FOIA denial letter, Exhibit C is the information on the violations relevant to this FOIA denial from NERC's public website.22 Each of the CIP violations for all of the dockets except NP19-4-000have long been mitigated (see the highlighted "Mitigation Completion Date" column), and FERC has issued a final order (see "Notice of No Further Review Issued" column).
+Specifically, related to FERC's February 19, 2020 FOIA denial letter, Exhibit C is the information on the violations relevant to this FOIA denial from NERC's public website.
+Each of the CIP violations for all of the dockets have been mitigated (see the highlighted "Mitigation Completion Date" column), and FERC has issued a final order (see "Notice of No Further Review Issued" column).

-These cases are long ago closed and mitigated.
+These cases are closed and mitigated.
 There is no plausible argument that releasing the name of the violator would now be a threat to security.